Display Patient Information Leaflets

 What happens at the end of the first meeting?

-Together, we agree on a plan of how best to help you and your child.
+Together, we agree on a plan of how best to help you and your child and agree on next steps.
 This may involve:

-• Arranging sessions with you and/or your child (we will usually meet for about 6-8 sessions)
+• Arranging sessions with you and/or your child (we will usually meet for about 6 to 8 sessions)

 • With your permission, it can also be helpful to involve other people who know you, for example the school

-• You might decide that there is no need to meet again
+• We may decide that there is no need to meet again

 • We might suggest another service that is better suited to your child’s/family’s needs

-It is important to note that we can only help your child if they want to work with us.
+It is important to note that we can only help your child if they want to engage with the interventions.
+If they don’t want to work directly with us, then we can often work with you.

 Are discussions with the CWP confidential?

-Wellbeing Practitioners have strict rules about confidentiality.
-We have weekly supervision to discuss all cases with a Psychologist at the CDC as an important part of our role.
-Apart from this we do not discuss your child’s problem with anyone other than the doctor and medical team who referred you.
+Wellbeing Practitioners have strict guidelines about confidentiality.
+We have weekly supervision to discuss all cases with a clinical supervisor at the CDC as an important part of our role.
+Apart from this we do not discuss your child’s difficulties with anyone other than the medical team who referred you and your child’s GP.
 It is important for you to know that we will be writing about our appointments in shared notes which will be available to other health professionals seeing your child.
 If there is something you do not want us to share within this team, just let us know and we can discuss this.

-We have a responsibility to protect children from harm, and are legally bound to share any information regarding children at risk of abuse with relevant agencies.
+We have a responsibility to protect children from harm and are legally bound to share any information regarding children at risk of abuse with relevant agencies.
+If your child wants to talk to us privately, it is our duty to respect this.
+However, we would share any significant concerns with you and/or relevant professionals.

-We really look forward to meeting you and your child
+We look forward to meeting you and your child.

 Was this page helpful?